What are Neobanks? features, trends, and business insights

 But here’s the interesting part.
 How do they pull it all off without physical branches or legacy systems?
 The next part will explain it.

-Depending on how deeply a neobank controls its infrastructure, there are four main approaches:
+Depending on how much control a neobank wants to have over its infrastructure, there are four common architectural models:

 Model DescriptionExample use case